-Article reviewed by Mike Stone, Scott Palter, Christopher Lee, Eric Lipps, Eric Oppen, Jackie Rose, Jeff Provine, John Braungart, Richard Roper, Stan Brin, Alternate Historian.
+Article reviewers Mike Stone, Scott Palter, Christopher Lee, Eric Lipps, Eric Oppen, Jackie Rose, Jeff Provine, John Braungart, Richard Roper, Stan Brin, Alternate Historian.

 Story Tags Permalinks: Post, Day.
 Browse Thread: Politicians Source: Wikipedia Labels: Claudius, Rome, Roman, Transformation, Decline.

 Editor says, in reality Claudius died and a series of instability factors ultimately destroyed the Empire.
 In authoring this post, we have consulted with Scott Palter, Stan Brin and Jeff Provine, also repurposing content from Wikipedia.
 Editorial comments are entered in [light green] typeface.